 This is a sponsored post.

-I hope you’ve found this introduction to allergies in babies helpful to assist with determining whether your infant suffers from baby acne or an allergy / CMPA.
+I hope you’ve found this introduction to allergies in babies helpful to assist with regards to baby acne vs milk allergy, and determining whether your infant suffers from CMPA.
 If so, please consider sharing!